 What Is Business-Rugged?

-Business-rugged (aka enterprise-rugged) devices may offer extra protection for some vital components (such as the storage drive).
+Business-rugged (aka enterprise-rugged) devices may offer extra protection for vital components (such as the storage drive).
 They may have rubberized or hardened chassis that makes them more tolerant of impact or drop than a standard laptop.
 However, they are still business devices built for business use and travel and used in climate-controlled indoor areas.

 These devices are not meant to be used outside under direct sunlight or the other non-office work areas.
-They are usually not waterproof or dustproof, and they won’t offer easy battery changeout (making full-shift operation away from a wall or vehicle plug problematic).
+They are usually not waterproof or dustproof and won’t offer easy battery changeout (making full-shift operation away from a wall or vehicle plug problematic).
 In short, a business-rugged notebook is a business notebook that has been modified.

 Most importantly, a business-rugged notebook might not have IP or MIL-STD certifications for various stresses, and those certifications matter.
 “Rugged” has no formal and/or specific definition authored by an ISO or IEEE type of authority.
 Any vendor can put a metal chassis or rubberized corners on a laptop and call it rugged.